 ROBERT SIEGEL, HOST:

 In Egypt, today, another round in the struggle between the new president and the parliament on one side and the military and the courts on the other.
-The parliament was convened by order of President Mohamed Morsi in defiance of a court ruling that had declared the country's parliamentary election invalid.
+The parliament was convened by order of President Mohammed Morsi in defiance of a court ruling that had declared the country's parliamentary election invalid.
 Morsi is an Islamist, as are the majority members of parliament.

 Today's session was a challenge to the courts and the generals, but it lasted just five minutes.
 Then, Egypt's Supreme Constitutional Court ruled to halt Morsi's decision to recall parliament after the session was over.
 Michele Dunne is director of the Atlantic Council's Rafik Hariri Center on the Middle East.
 She is in Cairo.